The clock is ticking.

 97% of businesses still have no clear plan to ensure compliance by the deadline.
 This need not apply to you if you take action now.

-To comply to GDPR there are a number of steps required.
+To comply with GDPR there are a number of steps required.
 Depending on the size of your organisation and the state and complexity of your data set, this could prove to be a big, multi-faceted task.
 Particularly if you are pooling large data sets from a vast range of historical sources.

 Getting your data ducks in a row